-Inclusion Alberta hosted 3 Microboards Australia families on exchange to lean best practice and have continued to support us.
+Inclusion Alberta hosted 3 Microboards Australia families on exchange to learn best practice and have continued to support us.

-Microboard members have presented at Curtin University of Technology’s, Curtin Corner and other lecture series.
+Microboard members have ongoing connections and projects with Curtin University of Technology.
 The School of Occupational Therapy is our partner in an inclusive employment project.